Chester New Hall, Room 112

 - Students planning to apply to the accelerated MBA program at McMaster are strongly encouraged to consult with MBA Admissions at the Ron Joyce Centre regarding admission requirements.
 In addition to meeting all other admission criteria students must complete, with a minimum grade of B-, the following courses:

 - Level III or IV Commerce courses

 A Minor is an option available to a student enrolled in a four-level honours program.
-A Minor consists of at least 18 units of Level II, III or IV courses in addition to the designated Level I course(s), that meet the requirements set out in the program description of that Minor.
-Students are responsible for ensuring that they take courses that meet these requirements (using elective units only).
+Normally, you must complete a minimum of 24 units in the Minor subject.
+No more than six of these units can be at Level I, unless otherwise stated in the specific requirements of the minor.
+At least 18 units must be completed at McMaster.
+Students are responsible for ensuring that they take courses that meet these requirements (using elective units only.)
 When enrolling in cross-listed courses to be applied towards a Minor, students must ensure that they enrol in the appropriate subject for the Minor designation.
 Those who have the necessary requirements may apply for recognition of a Minor when they graduate.
 If recognition for a Minor is granted, it will be recorded on the student’s transcript.
 Minors cannot be revoked once approved.
 Students may return for a second degree in the subject in which they have obtained a Minor, but only at the Honours level.
 For further information please refer to Minors in the General Academic Regulations section in this Calendar.